 The neck is the subject of a lot of interest lately – both concerns about the appearance of the neck and the widely-publicized debut of two new non-surgical treatments to reduce neck fat.
-With the convergence of both of these, our office is getting calls and emails from people eager to learn more.
+With the convergence of both of these, our Knoxville office is getting calls and emails from people eager to learn more.
 How much of a concern is this really?
 One study showed that 68% of men and women had some concerns with their neck.

 Interest in our overall appearance and particularly the appearance of the neck seems to be driven by a couple of phenomenon.

 - Communication via cell phones and tablets: If you are using Facetime, Skype, or video conferencing, the normal angle that you will hold your device will not put your neck at its optimal position for it to look the best.
 This can also extend to computer conferencing depending upon the height of your camera.
 Selfies can make matters worse depending upon how you hold our camera.

 - Being more competitive in the job market: This is something that I have heard from my patients, both men and women.
 Many are encountering younger individuals in the workplace, or individuals who appear to be more youthful.
 Most feel that they will be viewed as more competitive if they look more youthful themselves (so much for the wisdom of experience!).
 Also, I have some other patients who are in front of the TV camera on a regular basis, and the better their neck looks, the better they look.